Click “My Account” in the top right-hand corner.

 Not at this time, but please check back.

 Our highest priority is keeping our patrons safe.
-To achieve that, and in accordance to KRS 530.040, we require any child under the age of 10 to be accompanied by an adult, or a responsible teenager no younger than 16.
+To achieve that, and in accordance with KRS 530.040, we require any child under the age of 10 to be accompanied by an adult, or a responsible teenager no younger than 16.
 If a child is left unattended, we will attempt to contact their guardian.
-If they are unreachable, as our next step we’re required to contact the authorities.
+If they are unreachable, as our next step we are required to contact the authorities.
 Your child’s safety is extremely important to us, and we will do our best to make sure they are protected and having fun at the library!

 To access the public computers, you must be 16 years of age or older.
 If you are 18 or older, your library card will give you access to the computers.
 If you are ages 16-18, please stop by the front desk to obtain a guest pass.